Code-Institute-Submissions/project-3/README.md

 ### Unit testing Code for Form Validation

-I did a few unit tests for the index page as well as the functions read_from_file and createUser
+I did unit tests for the index page as well as the functions read_from_file and createUser

 ----